auth0/docs/articles/connections/database/password-change.md

 ![](/media/articles/connections/database/reset-password.png)

-After submitting the new password a confirmation is shown.
-After that the user will be able to login with their new credentials:
+After submitting the new password, confirmation that the user will be able to login with their new credentials appears:

 ![](/media/articles/connections/database/lock_v9/lock_pass_changed.png)

 ::: note
 The reset password link in the email is valid for one use only, and it must be used before the time specified in the `URL Lifetime` field elapses.
-Modify the `URL Lifetime` field in the Dashboard where you customize the Change Password email.
+You can modify the `URL Lifetime` field in the Dashboard where you customize the Change Password email.
 See the [Change User Password for DB Connections](/api/authentication/reference#change-password) Authentication API endpoint for more information.

 If multiple password resets emails are requested, only the password link in the most recent email will be valid.
 :::

-:::panel Customizing Change Password Emails
+:::panel Customize Change Password Emails

 You can change the content of the Change Password emails in the [Emails > Templates](${manage_url}/#/emails) section of the Dashboard.
 Select the **Change Password** template to edit the email fields:

 ![](/media/articles/connections/database/change-password-email.png)

 Email templates can only be changed for those *not* using Auth0's built-in email provider.
 For more information, please see: [Customizing Your Emails](/email/templates).
 :::

-::: panel Generating Password Reset Tickets
+::: panel Generate Password Reset Tickets

-The Management API v2 provides an additional endpoint, [Generate a password reset ticket]( /api/management/v2#!/Tickets/post_password_change), that will generate a URL similar to the one that users receive in the password reset email message.
-You can use the generated URL if you the email delivery method is not appropriate.
-Keep in mind that in the default flow the email delivery is used as a way to verify the identity of the user (an impostor wouldn't have access to the email inbox), so use the ticket URL the application is responsible for verifying the identity of the user in some other way.
+The Management API v2 provides an additional endpoint, [Generate a password reset ticket]( /api/management/v2#!/Tickets/post_password_change), which will generate a URL similar to the one that users receive in the password reset email message.
+You can use the generated URL if the email delivery method is not appropriate.
+Keep in mind that in the default flow the email delivery is used as a way to verify the identity of the user (an impostor wouldn't have access to the email inbox), so if you use the ticket URL, the application is responsible for verifying the identity of the user in some other way.

 :::

-### Using Lock
+### Use Lock

 Users can start the password reset flow on their own by using the Lock widget.